9001/copyparty/README.md

 * `e2tsr` is probably always overkill, since `e2ds`/`e2dsa` would pick up any file modifications and `e2ts` would then reindex those, unless there is a new copyparty version with new parsers and the release note says otherwise
 * the rescan button in the admin panel has no effect unless the volume has `-e2ds` or higher

-to save some time, you can choose to only index filename/path/size/last-modified (and not the hash of the file contents) by setting `--no-hash` or the volume-flag `:c,dhash`, this has the following consequences:
+to save some time, you can provide a regex pattern for filepaths to only index by filename/path/size/last-modified (and not the hash of the file contents) by setting `--no-hash \.iso$` or the volume-flag `:c,nohash=\.iso$`, this has the following consequences:
 * initial indexing is way faster, especially when the volume is on a network disk
 * makes it impossible to [file-search](#file-search)
 * if someone uploads the same file contents, the upload will not be detected as a dupe, so it will not get symlinked or rejected

+similarly, you can fully ignore files/folders using `--no-idx [...]` and `:c,noidx=\.iso$`

-if you set `--no-hash`, you can enable hashing for specific volumes using flag `:c,ehash`
+if you set `--no-hash [...]` globally, you can enable hashing for specific volumes using flag `:c,nohash=`

 ## upload rules